alphagov/govuk-frontend/.github/ISSUE_TEMPLATE/spike.md

 ---
-name: 'Spike'
+name: Spike
 about: For internal use only - issue template for spikes, research and investigation pieces
 title: ''
-labels: '🔍 investigation'
+labels: "\U0001F50D investigation"
 assignees: ''

 ---

 <!--